State Guide · Maharashtra

 What makes Maharashtra transactions more complex than many states is the parallel document system.
 Rural and agricultural land requires verification through the 7/12 extract on MahaBhoomi.
 Urban properties have CTS (City Survey) numbers and their own record chain.
 On top of this, MahaRERA is India's most active and most closely watched RERA body, having handled more developer disputes than any other state.
 Knowing which records apply to which property type is the starting point.

 Mumbai Metro Cess adds 1% on top of the stamp duty rate.
-For a male buyer in Mumbai, the effective rate is 7% plus registration - not 6%.
+For a male buyer in Mumbai the effective stamp rate is 7% plus registration — not 6%.
 Female buyers in Mumbai pay 6% plus registration.
-This cess applies in Mumbai City, Mumbai Suburban, and Thane districts.
-Always verify the current applicable rates with the IGR Maharashtra portal before completing your budget calculation, as rates may be revised in annual budgets.
+This cess applies in Mumbai City, Mumbai Suburban and Thane districts.
+Always verify the current applicable rates on the IGR Maharashtra portal before completing your budget calculation, as rates may be revised in annual budgets.

 II